 - Species identification

 - Residue detection

 The sensory experience of a product plays an important role in its overall judgment of quality.
 The majority of our sensory assessors are certified by the German Agricultural Society (DLG) in a variety of areas, and have up-to-date knowledge and expertise achieved through regular trainings and seminars.
 Our experts are regularly invited to the DLG’s international quality tests.

 In sensory testing, we use standard methods to test and evaluate the quality of your product based on the following parameters:

 - Appearance (shape and color)

-Sensory testing has particular significance for quality control because it uses human senses and therefore is equivalent to an end user testing the product.
+Sensory testing is particularly important for quality control because it uses human senses and is therefore equivalent to an end user testing the product.
 Positively meeting the test parameters above significantly influences the consumer’s decision to buy.

-In addition, the sensory status is also referenced in evaluating microbiological findings.
-If German Society for Hygiene and Microbiology (DGHM) guideline value is exceeded, for which no warning values are listed, the sensory status should definitely be taken into account in the evaluation.
+In addition, sensory status is also referenced in evaluating microbiological findings.
+If a German Society for Hygiene and Microbiology (DGHM) guideline value is exceeded, for which no limit value is listed, the sensory status should definitely be taken into account in the evaluation.